Lacey has stepped up and fought for our community when others didn’t. And that’s why she’s running for Mayor.

 4.)
 Prioritize jobs and job training – Lacey will expand a workforce development program to prepare more young people for local jobs.
 As a mother to a young child, Lacey knows how important it is for our local economic success for kids to have access to quality education and good job training.

 5.)
 Climate action now – Lacey knows how different our world could be just 10 years from now without drastic changes in our carbon emissions and consumption.
-Moreover, the effects of climate change are disproportionately affecting lower-income individuals and communities of colors.
+Moreover, the effects of climate change are disproportionately affecting lower-income individuals and communities of color.
 While the city of Beaverton has a climate plan – it lacks accountability.
 Lacey will change this.
-She will create a community commission with oversight authority to make sure the city meets it’s climate goal.
+She will create a community commission with oversight authority to make sure the city meets its climate goal.
 And because it’s their future, Lacey will see that half of the membership is under the age of 30.

 This is the kind of leadership Beaverton families need.
 Vote Lacey Beaty for Mayor by 8pm on May 19!